|

 - Project Management (book: "Critical Chain" by Goldratt:

-can find in Goldratt's book: "Theory of Constraints":
+You can find a more theoretical treatment of TOC in Goldratt's book: "Theory of Constraints":